Yellow Peril: Italy

 In the 20th century, from their perspective, as nonwhite nations in a world order dominated by the white nations, the geopolitics of Ethiopia–Japan relations allowed Imperial Japan and Ethiopia to avoid imperialist European colonization of their countries and nations.
 Before the Second Italo-Ethiopian War (1934–1936), Imperial Japan had given diplomatic and military support to Ethiopia against invasion by Fascist Italy, which implied military assistance.
 In response to that Asian anti-imperialism, Benito Mussolini ordered a Yellow Peril propaganda campaign by the Italian press, which represented Imperial Japan as the military, cultural, and existential threat to the Western world, by way of the dangerous "yellow race–black race" alliance meant to unite Asians and Africans against the white people of the world.

+In a report from the Chamber of Deputies on 2 January 1934, Marquis Giacomo Medici del Vascello wrote: "Today Japan is invading China, and inspired by race hatred she is laying plans for tomorrow against the white race."
+The Chamber of Deputies described Japan's withdrawal from the League of Nations as "significant and threatening."

 In 1935, Mussolini warned of the Japanese Yellow Peril, specifically the racial threat of Asia and Africa uniting against Europe.
-In the summer of 1935, the National Fascist Party (1922–43) often staged anti–Japanese political protests throughout Italy.
+In the summer of 1935, the National Fascist Party often staged anti–Japanese political protests throughout Italy.
 Nonetheless, as right-wing imperial powers, Japan and Italy pragmatically agreed to disagree; in exchange for Italian diplomatic recognition of Manchukuo (1932–45), the Japanese puppet state in China, Imperial Japan would not aid Ethiopia against Italian invasion and so Italy would end the anti–Japanese Yellow Peril propaganda in the national press of Italy.